 The four-year Air Force ROTC program consists of one academic class, one leadership lab, and two physical fitness sessions per week, as well as a few weeks of training in Maxwell Air Force and Space Force Base, Ala., during the summer between sophomore and junior years.
 Condensed program tracks are also available at the discretion of the detachment commander.

 AS100 - Freshman Year

 For this year AFROTC cadets will mainly concentrate on learning about the military and followership.
 Cadets will be introduced to military customs and courtesies, marching and listening skills.
-The emphasis is on introducing cadets to the Air Force and teaching what will be expected of them in the military.
+The emphasis is on introducing cadets to the Air Force and Space Force and teaching what will be expected of them in the military.

 AS200 - Sophomore Year

 Beginning this year, cadets start to take more of a leadership role in helping to mentor the new AS100 cadets.
 They learn about the history of the Air Force and Space Force and begin preparing for LEAD, a training program they'll attend the upcoming summer at Maxwell Air Force and Space Force Base, Ala.
 This year is mainly geared towards reinforcing knowledge and skills, which heavy emphasis placed on preparing cadets for LEAD.

 Upon graduating from LEAD and becoming an AS300, cadets take on a great deal more responsibility.
 They are generally responsible for the day to day undertakings of the Wing, and are the most involved in training AS100s and AS200s.
 During this year, a heavy emphasis is placed on honing leadership skills and interacting with followers.

 AS400 - Senior Year

 AS400s are involved in leading the Wing and planning long term goals for the Wing to work towards.
 While not as involved hands on as the AS300s are, they hold responsibility for all operations of the Wing.